WATechnology STOP Wasting Shielding Gas

 bullet

-With 62% of the energy going to wasted heat how can it be recovered?
+With 62% of the energy going to wasted heat must be a way to recover some of it.

 bulletA turbocharger captures some wasted heat so a smaller, lighter, lower friction engine can be used to produce the same power.

 bulletIn 1834 Jean Peltier discovered the fact that a pair of junctions between two different material conductors (1 & 2 in Schematic) with one hotter than the other would produce electricity!
 Over 40 years ago in an Energy Conversion Course my Professor predicted that transistor junctions would make the process far more efficient.
 It's what allows the pilot in gas appliances to generate electricity to operate the control!
 Perhaps one of you will develop these systems to charge a battery in a Hybrid car!
-It is being used to produce electricity in gas fireplaces, water heaters etc to generate the electrical power for the pilot and flame controls. it's referred to as a thermopile.
+It is being used to produce the electrical power for the pilot and flame controls in gas stoves, fireplaces, water heaters etc to. it's referred to as a thermopile.
 The principle is also currently used in reverse to make sold state thermoelectric refrigerators.
+(With enough on the exhaust pipe we could possible cool the car!, SEE TWO Possible Concepts: Below)

 bullet